senecajs/senecajs.org/src/pages/get-started/index.md

      )
 ```

-The Seneca instance provided to an action function via the the `this` context variable has a special `prior` method that calls the previous action definition for the current action pattern.
+The Seneca instance provided to an action function via the `this` context variable has a special `prior` method that calls the previous action definition for the current action pattern.

 The prior function has parameters: